TkTech/flask-themer/README.md

 Simple theme support for flask apps.

-Flask-Themer is inspired by the (seemingly) abandoned [flask-themes][] project, but has been written from scratch for py3.6+.
-However it is _not_ compatible and does not seek to be.
+Flask-Themer is inspired by the (seemingly) abandoned [flask-themes][] project, but has been written from scratch for py3.7+ (or 3.6 with the dataclasses backport).
+However it is _not_ compatible immediately compatible with flask-themes and does not seek to be.
 Flask-Themer tries to have little opinion on how you actually structure your project and its themes.

 Flask-Themer releases follow [Semantic Versioning][semver].